edgedb/edgedb/docs/edgeql/parameters.rst

 Schema definition language (SDL) and :ref:`configure
 <ref_eql_statements_configure>` statements **cannot** be parameterized.
 Data
 definition language (DDL) has limited support for parameters, but it's not a recommended pattern.
-Some of the limitations might be lifted in the future versions.
+Some of the limitations might be lifted in future versions.